 On June 3, the Government of Canada announced it has implemented the new regulations necessary to increase loan limits under the Advance Payments Program (APP) as announced on May 1.
 Growers can contact their APP provider for more details, and can read the news releases from the Government of Canada and Canadian Canola Growers Association.

 How is the Canola Council responding?

-The Canola Council, which includes growers, continues to work closely with the Government of Canada to find science-based solutions and resume stable trade as quickly as possible.
+The Canola Council, which includes growers, continues to work closely with the Government of Canada to find science-based solutions and resume stable trade.
 This includes co-chairing the Government of Canada working group on canola.
 The Canola Council believes more action is necessary to diversify canola markets, including enhancing market access in Asia and diversifying markets in Canada by increasing the amount of canola used in biofuel.
-We will continue our efforts to focus attention in Ottawa on resolving this issue as quickly as possible.
+We will continue our efforts to focus attention in Ottawa on resolving this issue.

 What opportunity does biofuel offer for Canadian canola?